tagoso/addcurr/README.md

 ## Your travel & asset partner

-Let's say your bugdet is 3,000 USD, and going to travel and use EUR🇪🇺, JPY🇯🇵, and THB🇹🇭.
+Let's say your bugdet is 3,000 USD, and going to travel and use EUR 🇪🇺, JPY 🇯🇵, and THB 🇹🇭.
 You spent 700 EUR and 120,000 JPY...
 How much USD/THB can you use in Thailand? 🏖️

 Answer with AddCurr: You used 1595.98 USD, so you still have 1404.02 USD / 49,558THB to go extravagant💪